rapidsai/docs/maintainers/gpuci.md

 #### CPU builds

 Each branch is built in a container with a matrix of parameters:
-- CUDA 10.0, 10.1 & 10.2
+- CUDA 10.1, 10.2 & 11.0
-- Python 3.6 & 3.7
+- Python 3.7 & 3.8

 These builds can publish nightly conda packages.

 #### GPU build

-Each branch is built in a container using CUDA 10.0 and Python 3.6. the purpose of this job is primarily for testing with a GPU present.
+Each branch is built in a container using CUDA {{ site.data.versions.CUDA_VER }} and Python {{ site.data.versions.PYTHON_VER }}. the purpose of this job is primarily for testing with a GPU present.

 #### Auto-mergers